obonaventure/cnp3/book-2nd/principles/reliability.rst

 `Selective repeat` is a better strategy to recover from losses.
 Intuitively, `selective repeat` allows the receiver to accept out-of-sequence frames.
 Furthermore, when a `selective repeat` sender detects losses, it only retransmits the frames that have been lost and not the frames that have already been correctly received.

 A `selective repeat` receiver maintains a sliding window of `W` frames and stores in a buffer the out-of-sequence frames that it receives.
-The figure below shows a five frames receive window on a receiver that has already received frames `7` and `9`.
+The figure below shows a five-frame receive window on a receiver that has already received frames `7` and `9`.

 .. figure:: figures/png/selrepeatwin.png
    :align: center